tim-br/cljs-node-hello-world/README.md

 This is some of the code from the cljs quickstart tutorial, except it is exclusive to cljs on node :).

+You will need the cljs.jar which can be downloaded here: rlwrap java -cp cljs.jar:src clojure.main node_repl.clj

+Of course, you need node and rlwrap installed :).

 To compile the program run this command:

 ```java -cp cljs.jar:src clojure.main node.clj
 ```

 which produces the javascript code: